 Predator Survival Mechanism

-While rabbits use sounds, body language, and scents to communicate, they’re extremely sensitive and will use their senses to instinctively detect danger or any abnormal activity.
+While rabbits use sounds, body language, and scents to communicate, they’re susceptible and will use their senses to detect danger instinctively.

 Rabbits are generally known to be active from dusk to dawn.
-This is when they go out to find food since they can hide from predators under cover of darkness.
+When they go out to find food, they can hide from predators under cover of darkness.

-A rabbit will twitch his ears, turn his head, and sniff in the air when there’s any weird sound or unusual movement.
+A rabbit will twitch its ears, turn its head, and sniff in the air when there’s any weird sound or unusual movement.

 Staying still also helps the rabbit evade the predator since many predators are often attracted to movement.
 In some instances, the rabbit can even play dead.

 The rabbit’s heart and cardiac output will naturally increase, and blood is sent to the muscles to increase his quickness and endurance.
-Whether the rabbit outruns the predator or is turned into a delicious meal, a lot of things will depend on the rabbit’s luck, knowledge of the terrain and the rabbit’s general agility and swiftness.
+Whether the rabbit outruns the predator or is turned into a delicious meal, many things will depend on the rabbit’s luck, knowledge of the terrain, and rabbit’s general agility and swiftness.

-A rabbit’s chances of surviving in the wild hugely depends on his instinctive ability to escape.
-When a rabbit’s instinct to fly is activated, the rabbit always undergoes a lot of psychological changes to increase his chances of survival.
+A rabbit’s chances of surviving in the wild hugely depend on his instinctive ability to escape.
+When a rabbit’s instinct to fly is activated, the rabbit always undergoes many psychological changes to increase his chances of survival.

 Although outrunning a predator seems like the best option, it may sometimes not work.
 Under such a scenario, the rabbit may need to put into good use his knowledge of the area.
-While running for his dear life, the rabbit can employ a number of tricks such as zigzag turns, leaping into the air, and finding an appropriate hiding spot.
+While running for his dear life, the rabbit can employ several tricks such as zigzag turns, leaping into the air, and finding an appropriate hiding spot.

 When all the above-described options fail, the rabbit will have no other choice but to fight for his life!
 A rabbit can apply this trick to give him the chance to flee.
 The rabbit will generally rely on his strong hind legs to kick the predator.